danieltjw/aifutures/README.md

 ## Less inequality

-With an abundance in Resources (Intellect, ...), there is lower status consciousness and lower inequality.
+With greater abundance (Intellect, ...), there is less need for status consciousness and lower inequality.

 ---